nikitamiroshnichenko/pasmo/readme.txt

 Comments:
-You can now use // & ; to define line comments
+You can now use // and ; to define line comments

 labels:
-You can now use @ int he same way as _ is pasmo.
+You can now use @ in the same way as _ is pasmo.